Sharjah Cricket Stadium: Usage and Developments of Sharjah Cricket Stadium

+The new pitch lighting Signify system replaces 392 conventional metal Halide floodlights with 176 LED floodlights, allowing for energy conservation.

 The cricket stadium also hosted the inaugural edition of the T10 cricket league, which is a 90-minute cricket league from 14 to 17 December 2017 featuring several international cricket players.

-The stadium also hosted the final of the 2018 Blind Cricket World Cup featuring India and Pakistan with India defeating Pakistan by 2 wickets to secure the Blind Cricket World Cup title.
+The stadium also hosted the final of the 2018 Blind Cricket World Cup.

+The Sharjah stadium was one of the dedicated venues for the 2021 ICC Men's T20 World Cup.

 It has 62 metre boundaries in long on and 58 metre in straight.
 It has 65 metre boundary in mid wicket.

 Test matches

 Sharjah cricket stadium is one of the few Test Cricket Grounds at which a Test match has been played not involving a home country participant (and the only one in a non-Test playing country) Sharjah was the venue for four Test matches in 2002.
 Because of security and safety concerns in Pakistan and its aftermath) the ground was chosen as a neutral venue to host two Test matches between Pakistan and the West Indies in February and two Test matches between Pakistan and Australia in October.

 The fifth Test match held at the ground took place in November 2011, as the third Test between Sri Lanka and Pakistan.
 The other games in the series were played at the Sheikh Zayed Stadium, Abu Dhabi and Dubai International Cricket Stadium.